damino312/damino312/README.md

 # 💫 About Me:
-🔭 I am a master student in Data management<br>👯 I am going to start a career in web development <br>🤝 I would love to take part in creating a team project<br>🌱 I’m currently learning javascript for FRONT-END and BACK-END <br>⚡ Feel free to text me if you want to practice your English knowledge in IT
+🔭 I am a master student in Data management<br>👯 I am going to start a career in web development <br>🤝 I would love to take part in creating a team project<br>🌱 I’m currently learning javascript for FRONT-END and BACK-END
 <br/>

 ## 🌐 Socials: